davidbalbert/pry-github/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+pry-github is licensed under the MIT License.
+See LICENSE for more info. (c) 2012 David Albert.